Keszi94/gamer_corner/README.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

-The following issues were raised during my mid project meeting with my mentor:

-*

 ### W3C Validator

 The W3C validator was used to validate the HTML on all pages of the website.
 It was also used to validate CSS in the style.css file.